The Role of Technology In the FIFA Club World Cup

 Here is a breakdown of the role of technology in the FIFA Club World Cup.

-Semi-automated offside technology can be used by video match officials as well as on-field officials to aid them in making faster, more reproducible, and more accurate offside decisions.
+Video match officials and on-field officials can use semi-automated offside technology to aid them in making faster, more reproducible, and more accurate offside decisions.

-This technology is the result of three years worth of research and testing.
-All the FIFA players, supporters, and teams who will visit Qatar in the second half of the year would appreciate it very much.
+This technology results from three years’ worth of research and testing.
+All the FIFA players, supporters, and teams visiting Qatar in the year’s second half would appreciate it very much.

-At numerous FIFA tournaments, the workflow of semi-automated offside technology with the connected ball technology was successfully tested.
+The workflow of semi-automated offside technology with the connected ball technology was successfully tested at numerous FIFA tournaments.

 Semi-automatic offside technology is revolutionary.
 It supports referees in making fast, accurate, and reproducible offside decisions during matches.

-FIFA decided to use semi-automated offside technology for the World Cup in order to overcome some of the limitations of VAR technology.
+FIFA decided to use semi-automated offside technology for the World Cup to overcome the limitations of VAR technology.
 It has also evaluated this technology for its potential in this game.

 VAR technology was first introduced at the 2018 World Cup, and it proved so popular that it was extended to all major European leagues over the next few years.

 These lines are based on the calculated positions of the players’ legs.
-The role of this VAR technology in the FIFA club world cup is to make decisions quicker and more accurately.
+The role of this VAR technology in the FIFA Club World Cup is to make decisions quickly and more accurately.

 Goal Line Technology